 Robert Clinch's opalescent egg-tempera paintings and beautifully hand drawn lithographs are expressions of a seemingly realistic, but fictional world.
 These timeless images draw their sense of place and tactility from plein-air observation, yet have a singular, poetic intensity that moves us far beyond the simple rendering of real locations.

-Clinch's realism is the accessible medium with which he speaks to us, about our loneliness, joy, humour and melancholy; about our yearning for loss of innocence, playfulness and whimsy; and observes the issues that arise from our impatience, injustice, negligence and the relentless consumption of the planet.
+Clinch's lyrical realism speaks of loneliness, joy, humour and melancholy; of yearning, innocence, playfulness and whimsy; and observes the issues that arise from our impatience, injustice, negligence and relentless consumption of the planet.

-Many of his artworks have been acquired by major public, corporate and private collections; on occasions being commissioned specifically for them.
+Many of his artworks have been acquired by major public, corporate and private collections; on a number of occasions being commissioned specifically for them.

 Artworks can be viewed by visiting the stockrooms of his representative galleries; Lauraine Diggins Fine Art in Melbourne; Robin Gibson Gallery in Sydney and Philip Bacon Galleries in Brisbane; all of whom also welcome enquires by phone and online.
 Please click here for gallery details.